 With the spirit of achieving energy security and moving towards an integrated, competitive and resilient region, ASEAN energy cooperation in 2017 was driven towards enhancing regional connectivity through the programmes of ASEAN Plan of Action for Energy Cooperation (APAEC) such as the Trans-ASEAN Gas Pipeline (TAGP) and ASEAN Power Grid (APG).
 ASEAN’s golden jubilee last year also affirmed ASEAN’s transition into a cleaner region through the promotion of renewable energy (RE) and energy efficiency (EE).

 Entering 2018, it is interesting to see what energy trends are in store for ASEAN throughout the year.
-As the first weeks of 2018 have passed, we get the opportunity to get a glimpse of what the occurrences can tell us in terms of energy sector in ASEAN this year.
+As the first weeks of 2018 have passed, we get the opportunity to get a glimpse of what the occurrences can tell us in terms of the energy sector in ASEAN this year.

-Referring to World Bank commodity forecast, global oil prices are likely to hike in 2018 to be around USD 56 per barrel and would continue to rise up to USD 70 per barrel by 2030.
+Referring to the World Bank commodity forecast, global oil prices are likely to hike in 2018 to be around USD 56 per barrel and would continue to rise up to USD 70 per barrel by 2030.
 The price increment is said to be due to global supply concerns and robust economic growth in developed and emerging countries.

-As ASEAN economy continues to grow, a higher energy consumption is expected in the region.
+As ASEAN economy continues to grow, higher energy consumption is expected in the region.
 Thailand through its Ministry of Energy’s Office forecasted that energy use will rise by 2.1% in 2018.
 Thailand’s oil consumption itself is estimated to advance by 2.2 per cent.
 This gives the impression that ASEAN demand for fossil fuels will still occur in ASEAN this year.

 In fact, fuel prices had already climbed in the first quarter of 2018 in the Philippines.
 As oil price increases, the DOE and the Energy Regulatory Commission (ERC) should take steps to ensure that the increase does not necessarily affect the public negatively.
 As for Indonesia, the oil price hikes are contributing to the decision-making process of energy subsidies budget.
 In 2017, Indonesia’s subsidies for fuel and electricity had ballooned to IDR 97.6 trillion (USD 7.2 billion), higher than the budget allocation due to the mismatch between actual and assumed oil price.
 This indicates that the Government of Indonesia (GoI) should take into consideration the ongoing oil price increment this year to decide on energy subsidies.
 Despite the peaking oil price, the GoI stated that they will put efforts to maintain electricity price and certain fuel types in the first quarter of 2018.